-This proposal is submitted to the Council in order to authorise the conclusion of the Agreement to amend the Agreement between the European Community and the Republic of Mauritius on the short-stay visa waiver.
+This proposal is submitted to the Council in order to authorise the signing of the Agreement to amend the Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver.

 The agreement ensures legal coherence as well as harmonisation among Member States, by adhering to the new definition of short-stay as is provided by the SBC amendment, which provides a clear-cut interpretation of 'short-stay'.